Lycos-Novation/PyEngine4/README.md

 - [+] Z-Index
 - [~] Little work on Project Building
 - [~] Little work on Vec2 (and some Bug Fixes)
+- [~] Move graphic anchor to the center of game object
 - [#] Project with other name than Pong can't be launched

 ### V 1.1.0 : Kisure Update - 09/05/21 (LATEST)